 Juvenile macular dystrophy (sometimes called juvenile macular degeneration) is a group of inherited eye disorders that affects children and young adults.
 Juvenile macular dystrophy is different from age-related macular degeneration (AMD).
 AMD occurs as part of the body’s natural aging process, but juvenile macular dystrophy is an inherited condition (passed down from parents).

 The macula is a small area in the retina.
 It makes up only a small part of the retina, yet it is much more sensitive to detail than the rest of the retina.
 The macula gives you your central vision and allows you to see fine details clearly.
 The macula is what allows you to thread a needle, read small print, and read street signs.
-The peripheral retina gives you side (or peripheral) vision.
-If someone is standing off to one side of you, your peripheral retina helps you know that.
-It does so by allowing you to see their general shape.

 The most common form of juvenile macular dystrophy is Stargardt disease.
 Other types of juvenile macular dystrophy include: